core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## Working with Size1, Size2, Block1 and Block2

-When the UDP transport is used and large payload need to be transfered, support of the CoAP block transfer as defined by {{coap-block}} is recommended.
+When the UDP transport is used and large payload need to be transfered, support of the CoAP block transfer as defined by {{-coap-block}} is recommended.

 6.8.
 Working with Observe